WLaney/Arduino_Animal_Tag/libraries/FXAS21002C_Arduino_Library/README.md

 # Issues

 ## FSR/ODR Not Properly Set On Initialization
-**How I Know:** Wrote a test script in `Examples/test-thorough` to check FSR/ODR after initialization.
+**How I Know:** Wrote a test script in `Examples/test-thorough` to check FSR/ODR after initialization directly.
+Also wrote a FIFO burst-read in another branch that filled up far too quickly, suggesting this bug.
 **Explanations:**
  * It takes a certain amount of time for the chip to go from active to standby, so the FSR/ODR setting instructions are effectively skipped. *To check:* Put a delay in between standby() and writeReg()